Oahu

 (central Waikiki)

-Transportation Service Uber/Lyft also widely available
+Transportation Service from Waikiki Uber/Lyft also widely available

 No, but walking distance from most Waikiki hotels